 If you have a preferred roommate then minimally they need to preference the same LCs as you on their housing application.

 Great!
 That's all there is to it.
 You will be informed by the end of May if you were placed in a FIG. Learning Community placement will be included in your housing assignment letter, which will be sent in July.
-Check out this list for things still to come if you are placed in a Learning Community and/or FIG.

 Academic Advising Note